Telecine: Reverse telecine

 Some DVD players, line doublers, and personal video recorders are designed to detect and remove 2:3 pulldown from telecined video sources, thereby reconstructing the original 24 frame/s film frames.
-Many video editing programs such as AviSynth also have this ability.
-This technique is known as reverse telecine, inverse telecine, reverse pulldown or detelecine.
+Many video editing programs, such as AviSynth, also have this ability.
+This technique is known as reverse telecine, inverse telecine (IVTC), reverse pulldown or detelecine.
 Benefits of reverse telecine include high-quality non-interlaced display on compatible display devices and the elimination of redundant data.

 Reverse telecine is crucial when acquiring film material into a digital non-linear editing system since these machines produce edit decision lists which refer to specific frames in the original film material.
 When video from a telecine is ingested into these systems, the operator usually has available a telecine trace, in the form of a text file, which gives the correspondence between the video material and film original.
 Alternatively, the video transfer may include telecine sequence markers burned in to the video image along with other identifying information such as time code.

 It is also possible, but more difficult, to perform reverse telecine without prior knowledge of where each field of video lies in the 2:3 pulldown pattern.
-This is the task faced by most consumer equipment such as line doublers and personal video recorders.
+This is the task faced by most consumer equipment, such as line doublers and personal video recorders.
 Ideally, only a single field needs to be identified, the rest following the pattern in lock-step.
 However, the 2:3 pulldown pattern does not necessarily remain consistent throughout an entire program.
-Edits performed on film material after it undergoes 2:3 pulldown, e.g. in NTSC format, can introduce jumps in the pattern if care is not taken to preserve the original frame sequence.
-Most reverse telecine algorithms attempt to follow the 2:3 pattern using image analysis techniques, e.g. by searching for repeated fields.
+Edits performed on film material after it undergoes 2:3 pulldown, e.g., in NTSC format, can introduce jumps in the pattern if care is not taken to preserve the original frame sequence.
+Most reverse telecine algorithms attempt to follow the 2:3 pattern using image analysis techniques, e.g., by searching for repeated fields.

 Algorithms that perform 2:3 pulldown removal also usually perform the task of deinterlacing.
 It is possible to algorithmically determine whether video contains a 2:3 pulldown pattern or not, and selectively do either reverse telecine (in the case of film-sourced video) or simpler deinterlacing (in the case of native video sources).